OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - **./src/customfunctions.js**, which contains the custom function code (see the simple code example above for the `ADD42` function).
 - **./config/customfunctions.json**, which contains the registration JSON that tells Excel about your custom function.
 Registration makes your custom functions appear in the list of available functions displayed when a user types in a cell.
 - **./index.html**, which provides a &lt;Script&gt; reference to the JS file.
 This file controls content in the task pane in all versions of Excel except Excel Online.
-- **./manifest.xml**, which tells Excel the location of the HTML, JavaScript, and JSON files; it also specifies a namespace for all the custom functions that are installed with the add-in.
+- **./manifest.xml**, which tells Excel the location of the HTML, JavaScript, and JSON files.
+It also specifies a namespace for all the custom functions that are installed with the add-in.

 ### JSON file (./config/customfunctions.json)